Andrea Albertini Award

 REGULATIONS

-The Award is granted annually and is intended to recognize the best book published by Damiani Books in the calendar year preceding the year of the Award.
+1. The Award is granted annually and is intended to recognize the most relevant book published by Damiani Books in the calendar year preceding the year of the Award.

 Sales performance will account for 50% of the final ranking, divided as follows: